wharfkit/website/src/lib/docs/AccountKit/AccountKit.md

 ## Creation

-When using the `AccountKit` within a web application, the developer will first establish an instance of the class with the required AccountKit arguments.
+When using the `AccountKit` factory class within a web application, the developer will first need to instantiate it.
+Here is a basic example:

-A simple example would be as follows:

 ```typescript
 import { AccountKit } from "@wharfkit/Account"